asjad99/asjad99/README.md

 -----------

-Programming is the art of Function, Form, Logic, and Balance.
+*Programming is the art of Function, Form, Logic, and Balance.*

-Utility of the working program provides Function.
+*Utility of the working program provides Function.*

-Organization and good abstraction creates Form.
+*Organization and good abstraction creates Form.*

-The correctness is established with Logic.
+*The correctness is established with Logic.*

-Limitations and tradeoffs require harmonious Balance.
+*Limitations and tradeoffs require harmonious Balance.*

-Jeremy Kun
+--Jeremy Kun